Parenting A Child: Raise Your Kids Right!

 (Shocking, I know!)

-The bad news is that you may not be that flawless parent that people aspire to be like.
+The bad news is that you may not be that flawless at parenting a child that people aspire to be like.
 The good news is, you don’t have to be!
 Children don’t need perfection from their parents.
 What they need is someone who accepts them with their imperfections, empathizes and is understanding towards them.

 Giving your kids a good start in life means indirectly taming all of your future generations.
 Just imagine not just your children, but their children, and even theirs..all self-disciplined, respectful, happy and compassionate people; making the world a better place.
 That too, just because of you!